aneeshgupta28/GPT2-LSTM/README.md

-# GPT2-LSTM
+# GPT-LSTM
-Implemented GPT2 and LSTM from scratch using PyTorch and evaluated the models on a cooking recipe dataset.
+Implemented GPT with Rotary Embeddings and LSTM from scratch using PyTorch and evaluated the models on a cooking recipe dataset.

 Model Architectures
 GPT (Transformer)